NishalThampan/Demand_Forecasting/README.md

-# ARIMA Time Series Forecasting
+# Demand Forecasting for E-Commerce

-This repository contains an implementation of ARIMA time series forecasting for the sales of Product A. The implementation is done in R and uses the following packages:
+This repository contains implementations of various demand forecasting models that can be used for an E-Commerce environment.
+The models used are ARIMA time series forecasting and Regression using Digital Marketing KPIS.
+The implementation is done in R.

+## ARIMA Time Series Forecasting
+The file for ARIMA time series forecasting is 'ProductA_timeseries.R'.
+The implementation uses the following packages:

-- 'tidyverse'
+- **'tidyverse'**
-- 'forecast'
+- **'forecast'**
-- 'evobiR'
+- **'evobiR'**
-- 'tseries'
+- **'tseries'**
-- 'urca'
+- **'urca'**
-- 'TSstudio'
+- **'TSstudio'**
-- 'Metrics'
+- **'Metrics'**

 ###### Dataset
 The sales data of Product A is stored in the file ProductA.csv.
-The dataset contains the sales quantity of Product A.
+The dataset contains the sales quantity of Product A. The data can be extracted from the Google Analytics dashboard of the corresponding E-Commerce website.

 ###### Data Preprocessing
 - The dataset is split into training and testing sets with a ratio of 80:20.